arcticoder/casimir-environmental-enclosure-platform/README.md

 ## Development Status, Scope, Validation & Limitations

 - Scope: Prototype implementations, simulation studies, and digital-twin experiments.
 This repository documents model development and prototype demonstrations rather than validated production systems.
 - Validation: Select validation artifacts and UQ summaries are referenced from `docs/`.
-Where specific claims are made, they are supported by simulation or prototype test artifacts — consult `docs/` for datasets, scripts, and CI results where present.
+Where specific claims are made, they are supported by simulation or prototype test artifacts — consult `docs/UQ-notes.md` and `docs/benchmarks.md` for provenance, scripts, and CI outputs when available.
 - Limitations: Reported metrics are conditional on test fixtures, solver parameters, environmental control, and calibration.
 Claims about readiness, crewed operation, or production deployment require formal V&V, independent review, and certifications.

-If you maintain or extend this repository, please add links to raw data, benchmark scripts, and UQ analysis used to support specific claims.
+If you maintain or extend this repository, please add links to raw data, benchmark scripts, and UQ analysis used to support specific claims; include clear test conditions and provenance in `docs/`.

 ## Applications and Notes